 I filled a vase with Legos and, while they were coloring, I had all the kids guess how many were inside.
 The closest guess won a container of bubbles.

 You could also make these adorable Lego head Play-doh buckets as prizes (which was my original plan), but I ended up getting bubbles simply because they were cheaper.
 The Play doh heads (you can buy Play doh in packs on Amazon) would also make a great party favor.

 Pin the head on the Lego man

-Simply print out the three-page PDF on cardstock paper, trim the margins, and glue the pages together to make the poster.
+Simply print out the poster on cardstock paper (print the Lego heads on yellow cardstock), trim the margins, and glue the pages together to make the poster.
 Easy peasy!

 Lego “bean bag” toss